OpenVidu/openvidu-tutorials/openvidu-internet-explorer/README.md

 ```
 3) Run openvidu-server as it says [here](https://openvidu.io/docs/troubleshooting/#3-i-am-using-windows-to-run-the-tutorials-develop-my-app-anything-i-should-know)

 4) Start the tutorial
 ```bash
 http-server openvidu-tutorials/openvidu-internet-explorer/web
 ```

 5) Go to `localhost:8080` to test the app once the server is running.
 The first time you use the docker container, an alert message will suggest you accept the self-signed certificate of openvidu-server when you first try to join a video-call.
-If you have problems acceppting the cerficitate you can connect through `127.0.0.1` instead of `localhost`.
+If you have problems accepting the certificate you can connect through `127.0.0.1` instead of `localhost`.

-First time you use this application **openvidu-internet-explorer** with Internet Explorer, openvidu-brower will present an alert which will allow you to install the Temasys WebTTC plugin.
-Once the plugin has been intalled, your browser is ready to work with OpenVidu.
+First time you use this application **openvidu-internet-explorer** with Internet Explorer, openvidu-browser will present an alert which will allow you to install the Temasys WebTTC plugin.
+Once the plugin has been installed, your browser is ready to work with OpenVidu.

 Internet Explorer (IE) is a highly restrictive browser so we have had several stones on the way.
 One of these stones has been to get access to client's media devices. **IE does not allow to access our webcam more than once**, so you won't be able to test the app between two different IE tabs.
 And, of course, you cannot access the same camera with two different browsers.